 When the distress signal was sent out, the closest ship was The Carpathian.
 However, it was over 58 miles and 4 hours away.

-It took just three hours for the ocean liner to sink.
+It took just three hours for the ocean liner to sink and sank at 2:20 am on April 15, 1912.

 1503 people died that night.
 Among the death toll, were passengers and crew, including the band which played until minutes before it fully submerged.